percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 ## Release highlights

+!!! warning
+    Percona Everest 1.1.0 comes up with certain [limitations]() that you need to take into account.

 ### Enhancements in the functionality for PostgreSQL backups and schedules

 We're thrilled to announce that we have enhanced our on-demand backups and schedules to address certain limitations with PostgreSQL.
 These improvements are designed to offer our users a more seamless experience when utilizing these features.